AI-Guru/helibrunna/README.md

 This work is sponsored by [KI Salon](https://www.ki-salon.net/), who is a strong supporter of open-source AI.
 We have built the functionality on top of the official [xLSTM](https://github.com/NX-AI/xlstm) project.

+## Get in touch

+Do not hesitate to report any issues that you might find [here](https://github.com/AI-Guru/helibrunna/issues).
+Of course, do not hesitate to connect on [LinkedIn](https://de.linkedin.com/in/dr-tristan-behrens-734967a2) and say hello.

 ## Features

+Note, that as of now, this implementation is quite basic.
+It is our goal to accelerate the adoption of xLSTM to find out how superior it is to self-attention based transformers (if it is).
+This goal requires thorough experimentation.

+In other words: This repo is currently in an early stage, and thus we cannot guarantee that it works.

 These features are currently implemented: